Skip to main content

 NotebookLM treats each notebook as a closed container: 50 sources go in, an Audio Overview and a Q&A surface come out, and when you start the next notebook the work resets.
 Atlas builds a persistent per-user knowledge graph across projects: every citation you jump to, every annotation you make, every Knowledge Map and Semantic Map you generate accumulates into a four-layer graph (citations + mentions + KMs + SMs) that the next chat can draw from.
 Open a new project on a related topic and Atlas can pull in the relevant sources, prior annotations, and chat history without re-ingesting.

 This is the capability we hear about most from long-term users: the second month is 10× the first because the graph has something to work with.
 John Tan, a postdoc using Atlas for a multi-year literature review, describes it as "the only tool where the work I did last semester is still doing work for me this semester."
 Put plainly: projects get smarter the longer you use Atlas.
-NotebookLM does not have an equivalent, notebooks are intentionally isolated, which is the right design for a "look at this one set of sources" tool and the wrong design for compounding research.
+NotebookLM does not have an equivalent, projects are intentionally isolated, which is the right design for a "look at this one set of sources" tool and the wrong design for compounding research.

 Try Atlas: Sign up for an evaluation sample (10 sources · 5 lifetime AI chats) and run a Knowledge Map on one of your own papers.
 Used by researchers at NUS, NTU, SMU, and eight other universities.